-Without a doubt, communication service providers encounter some serious challenges about Wi-Fi.
+Without a doubt, communication service providers encounter some serious challenges with Wi-Fi.
 One of the worst problems is that the subscribers blame mediocre Wi-Fi service quality on the provider, even when it is not their fault.
-Many outside influences affect the quality of a Wi-Fi service.
-All interferences from neighboring access points or simply electronics that operate on the same frequency, lead to an inconsistent service quality.
+Many outside influences affect the quality of Wi-Fi service.
+All interferences from neighboring access points or simply electronics that operate on the same frequency, lead to inconsistent service quality.
 The problem is further aggravated by device outages and signal blockages.

 Service providers fail to locate the source of trouble if without clear visibility into the customer premises.
 This naturally leads to other grave concerns such as customer churn and support costs.
 Moreover, business customers with managed Wi-Fi possess higher quality expectations, as their Wi-Fi services extend to their staff and customers.
 Business owners are greatly disappointed when the service they are paying for fails to deliver the true value for their money.